notaryproject/notaryproject.dev/content/en/blog/2023/announcing-major-release.md

 ## Built-in security

-The Notary Project also completed fuzzing audit and security audit in 2023.
-All vulnerabilities found during the audit are fixed in Notation v1.0.0 (and also present in the prior v1.0.0 RC-7 release).
+The Notary Project also completed fuzzing and security audit in 2023.
+All vulnerabilities found during the audits are fixed in Notation v1.0.0 (and also present in the prior v1.0.0 RC-7 release).
 You can find two security audit reports as follows.

 - [Notation Security Audit Report 2023](https://github.com/notaryproject/notaryproject/blob/main/security/reports/audit/ADA-notation-security-audit-23.pdf)
 - [Notary Project fuzzing audit report 22-23](https://github.com/notaryproject/notaryproject/tree/main/security/reports/fuzzing/ADA-fuzzing-audit-22-23.pdf)

-## What's the next
+## What's next

 The Notary Project maintainers are considering the following features for the future milestones.
 If you are interested in the plan or you have new ideas, feel free to let us know in the [Slack channel](https://app.slack.com/client/T08PSQ7BQ/CQUH8U287/) or [GitHub issues](https://github.com/notaryproject/.github/issues).